Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents.

+**Authorized Users and Seat Limits.**

+Use of the Software is limited to the number and type of Authorized Users specified in the applicable Ordering Document ("Seats").
+Licensee shall ensure that only Authorized Users use the Software and that such use does not exceed the purchased Seats.

+If Licensee exceeds the purchased Seats, Licensor may (without limiting its other rights and remedies) invoice Licensee for the excess usage at Licensor's then-current rates, and Licensee shall pay such invoice within thirty (30) days.

+**External Contractors.**

+Authorized Users may include Licensee's employees and individual contractors (including individual consultants) who are engaged by Licensee and acting solely for Licensee's benefit ("Contractors"), provided that:

+(a) each Contractor is bound by written obligations of confidentiality and use restrictions no less protective of Licensor than those set forth in this Agreement;

+(b) Licensee ensures that Contractors use the Software solely for Licensee's internal business purposes and not for the benefit of any other person or entity; and

+(c) Licensee remains fully responsible and liable for Contractors' compliance with this Agreement.

+For the avoidance of doubt, a Contractor may not use a single instance of the Software, or the same credentials or license, to provide services to multiple clients unless each such client is itself a separately licensed customer of Licensor under its own agreement.

 This license DOES NOT permit Licensee to:

 Redistribute the Software or any Derivative Works.